 “Scientists have found in MRIs that nipple stimulation and clitoral stimulation activate the same places in the brain.”—Kim Anami, holistic sex and relationship coach

 The trick to making this magic happen, she says, is to simply give your ta-tas more attention—way more than you’re likely used to.
+Learning how to play with boobs is the key to unlocking the pleasure of a breast orgasm.
 “Just like with other orgasms, people spend a few minutes and say, ‘Nothing’s really happening, I must be one of those people who can’t do it.’
 And that’s not the answer,” says Anami.
 (Although—caveat—every person and every sexual encounter is different, so try not to put too much pressure on yourself or your partner to achieve any kind of Big O.) For the best chance of success, Anami says, “devote a good 20-30 minutes to breast and nipple play.
 Massage and caress the whole surface area of the breasts for at least 10 minutes, then focus on the nipple with a light touch, varying the strokes.
 Don’t touch any other part of the body.
 Just stay at the breast and nipple.
 It will come.”

 You can enlist your partner to do the work or get handsy yourself.
 Either way, says Anami, the results will be the same.
 It may also help to sync your first try with your cycle.
 “Nipples and breasts are often more sensitive during the pre-menstrual phase,” she points out.
 “If you want the momentum of that extra sensitivity, that would be a good time to explore.”
 (This could be an especially helpful tip if you’ve got breast implants, which Anami says can impact sensitivity.)